Giao748/First-Year---First-Semester-Project-SIR-LAPR/README.md

-# First-Year---First-Semester-Project-SIR-LAPR
+# First-Year, First-Semester Project: SIR-LAPR 1
-First Java Project on University.
+First Java Project at University.
+It is a simulation of disease spread among a certain population.